Skip to Content

 If you use grow lights, move them farther away from the terrarium to drop the humidity by lowering the amount of heat being channeled into the enclosure.

-In the case of terrariums being placed in sunlight to meet their light requirements, move the terrarium to a shaded location or use a shade cloth to filter the sunlight until the humidity drops to the levels that you need.
+When terrariums are placed in sunlight to meet their light requirements, move the terrarium to a shaded location or use a shade cloth to filter the sunlight until the humidity drops to the levels you need.

 The room temperature also plays a part in humidity control.
-When the glass is warmer on the inside than it is on the outside, you will get condensation.
+When the glass is warmer inside than on the outside, you will get condensation.

 Condensation is normal a few times daily, but a terrarium should never be constantly fogging.
-When it does, it is a sign that there is too much water in the system.
+When it does, it is a sign of too much water in the system.

 Ventilating lets moisture escape, lowering the humidity levels.